-The timing and spacing of vaccine doses are two of the most important issues in the appropriate use of vaccines.
-Using an accelerated vaccine schedule may be necessary for children who have fallen behind schedule and need to be brought up-to-date quickly.
-Accelerated schedules should not be used routinely.
+The timing and spacing of vaccine doses are two of the most important considerations in the appropriate use of vaccines.
+An accelerated vaccine schedule may be necessary for children who have fallen behind schedule and need to be brought up-to-date quickly.
+However, accelerated schedules should not be used routinely.